lucykbees/lucykbees.github.io/index.md

 ---

-# A little about Lucy,
+# A little about Lucy.

 A python developer with interests in fashion, data transformation & visualisation.

-This blog is a place to share my personal projects.
+This [blog](https://lucykbees.github.io/posts) is a place to share my personal projects.

 I also share my python code on [kaggle](https://www.kaggle.com/ucandotherobot)